MY MILESTONES:

 I would like at this point place an offer to present and share the study (click on the link here to access the study) that I did here in Botswana with you and/or a team.
 The study illustrates the use of the work I do on one such resistant issue for the country.
 Unemployment.

 The country currently has possibly a million persons who are not employed formally and that is, three-quarters of its working population.
 While the outcome was obvious, the causes were not.
 Both the government and the people react to dealing with the pain of the problem.
-The number of non-traditional crimes such as stealing of copper cables and cattle (it is a major industry), money laundering, and drug peddling is therefore on the rise.
-Meanwhile, the government reacts by easing trade regulations and seeking out investors.
+The number of non-traditional crimes such as stealing of copper cables and cattle (it is a major industry), money laundering and drug peddling are therefore on the rise.
+Meanwhile the government reacts by easing trade regulations and seeking out investors.
 The study goes on to present what could happen as a nation to turn it around.
 It needed rallying the nation but not before all of us see the underlying story together.
 A leader that facilitates systemic understanding is in a very unique position to play this role for the nation.